oberocks/obebs4-js/README.md

 But... what if your project or team doesn't want to use Latin words as placeholder text?!

 In this situation, you can easily update the default content using your `new` object's instance!
 All default placeholder text is found in the `OBEBS4.laurem` object.
-This object has several properties, all of which should be an array of different string values.
+This object has several properties, all of which should be an array of unique string values.
 Here's a list of the `OBEBS4.laurem` object's properties:

 ```javascript
 const OBEBS4 = function () {